Andrewsy1004/AppTickets/README.md

 To see a demonstration of the application, check out [this video](https://drive.google.com/file/d/1oaoBJtT7NF9sOUs8pWO0XTKKTv7qz5-O/view?usp=sharing).

+## 💬 Feedback

+We value your feedback!
+Feel free to leave any comments or suggestions.
+Your input is greatly appreciated and helps us improve the Medical Appointments App.

 This medical appointments app offers a practical and user-friendly solution for managing medical schedules.
 We hope you find this tool helpful for your project!